Toyota BSM & Rear Cross Traffic Alert Malfunction

 Common Causes

-Both the Blind Spot Monitoring (BSM) and Rear Cross Traffic Alert (RCTA) systems use the same radar sensors that are installed in the rear bumper to detect other vehicles approaching the driver’s vehicle in adjacent lanes.
+The Blind Spot Monitoring (BSM) and Rear Cross Traffic Alert (RCTA) systems use the same radar sensors installed in the rear bumper to detect other vehicles approaching the driver’s vehicle in adjacent lanes.

 Therefore, when one system malfunctions, it will affect the operation of the other system, and you end up with both warning lights on the dashboard.
-The following are common causes that cause blind spot malfunction and rear cross-traffic alert warnings.
+The following are common causes of blind spot malfunction and rear cross-traffic alert warnings.

 - Previous accident – Sometimes, even a minor bumper accident in a parking lot.
 The vehicle owner will often not even be aware that another vehicle bumped into their Toyota when pulling out of a parking lot.

-- Radar Sensor Damaged radar sensor behind the rear bumper.
+- Radar Sensor There is a damaged radar sensor behind the rear bumper.

-- Obstructed Sensors – If the sensors for the rear cross-traffic alert system are obstructed, the system may not function correctly.
+- Obstructed Sensors – The system may not function correctly if the rear cross-traffic alert system sensors are obstructed.
 For instance, if you are parked close to a wall that blocks the left sensor, the system may not detect approaching vehicles from the left.
-It is important to ensure that the sensors for this safety feature are not blocked to ensure that the system can function properly.
+It is important to ensure that the sensors for this safety feature are not blocked so the system can function properly.

 - Poor Repairs – Previous repairs were not completed correctly.